-In my last post I talked about the mistakes I’ve made in interviewing guests- and I had a few mishaps along the way.
+In my last post, I talked about the mistakes I’ve made in interviewing guests- and I had a few mishaps along the way.
 Read about them and see how you can avoid them.
-Meanwhile, you might be wondering some of the steps I’ve used to find interviewees and get them on my podcast.
-So on this post I’ll share with you how to interview your guests- step by step.
+Meanwhile, you might be wondering about some of the steps I’ve used to find interviewees and get them on my podcast.
+So in this post, I’ll share with you how to interview your guests- step by step.

 Approach them gracefully.

 Gracefulness is pleasant, and who doesn’t like to be pleasantly approached?
 It’s not about hunting anyone down, it’s about finding out if you have similar audiences and if being on your show would enhance their business project.